Food & Agriculture

 An Iranian company will build five new flour mills in Syria under a contract that will be financed by the recent credit line provided by Tehran to the Syrian government.

 Syria’s sugar beet crop is likely to witness a steep decline this year as farmers planted the crop on only 40 percent of the allocated area, according to an official from the Ministry of Agriculture.

 A fire destroyed large parts of the Nestle factory in Syria at the end of February, one of several large plants to have been damaged around the Syrian capital in recent weeks.

 The Syrian government has issued a new tender to import wheat 100,000 tons of soft milling wheat from international markets.

 The General Organization of Tobacco has reported a decline in production partly due to sanctions that have suspended output at its Gitanes and Lucky Strike factories.

-Syria has contracted a Ukrainian State company, Hlib Investbud, for the purchase of 100,000 tons of soft wheat, according to press reports.
+Syria has contracted for the import of an additional 100,000 tons of wheat, according to news reports.

 Damascus International Fairground